aspose-diagram/Aspose.Diagram-Documentation/french/java/overview/feature-list/aspose-diagram-for-node-js-via-java-features/aspose-diagram-for-node-js-examples/_index.fr.md

 type: docs
 weight: 10
 url: /fr/java/aspose-diagram-for-node-js-examples/
-description: Viso Diagram Node.js API vous permet de travailler avec des diagrammes Visio sans aucune compréhension du format de fichier sous-jacent.
-Vous pouvez créer des fichiers Visio VSDX à partir de zéro et convertir des fichiers VSDX en PNG avec seulement quelques lignes de code.
+description: Viso Diagram Node.js API lets you work with Visio diagrams without any understanding of underlying file format.
+You can create Visio VSDX files from scratch and convert VSDX files to PNG with just a couple of lines of code.
 ---
-Aspose.Diagram pour Node.js est facile à utiliser et vous permet de travailler avec des diagrammes Visio sans aucune compréhension du format de fichier sous-jacent.
-Vous pouvez créer des fichiers Visio VSDX à partir de zéro en utilisant de simples lignes de code.
-Vous pouvez également convertir des fichiers VSDX en PNG avec seulement quelques lignes de code.
-Dans cet article, nous listons quelques exemples de base pour travailler avec les fichiers Visio VSDX en utilisant Aspose.Diagram pour Node.js API.
+Aspose.Diagram for Node.js is easy to use and lets you work with Visio diagrams without any understanding of underlying file format.
+You can create Visio VSDX files from scratch using simple lines of code.
+You can also convert VSDX files to PNG with just a couple of lines of code.
+In this article, we list some basic examples for working with Visio VSDX files using Aspose.Diagram for Node.js API.
 ## **Créer Visio VSDX à partir de zéro en utilisant Node.js**
 {{< highlight "java" >}}